For a civilian economy free of violence.

 Level 3 cannot be achieved via self-declaration alone.
 A company must first pass a Level 2 Third-Party Audit.
 The independent auditor is specifically tasked with sampling the client list to identify and report any obvious shell companies before Level 3 is granted.

-To prevent goods from entering the military supply chain via "disposal" or "scrap," companies must ensure that discarded, decommissioned, or recycled products are verifiably destroyed, rendered unusable for military applications, or processed by certified recycling partners who adhere to the same flowdown requirements.
+To prevent goods from entering the military distribution chain via "disposal" or "scrap," companies must ensure that discarded, decommissioned, or recycled products are verifiably destroyed, rendered unusable for military applications, or processed by certified recycling partners who adhere to the same flowdown requirements.

 To maintain the integrity of "Infinite Flowdown," a Level 4 product can only be sold to companies certified at Level 2 or higher (Level 1 self-declarations are not sufficient).
 Furthermore, the Level 4 status is strictly contagious: any product, service, or system that integrates, utilizes, or otherwise touches a Level 4 product automatically inherits the Level 4 strict flowdown requirements, overriding any lower certification level of the intermediary.